 In conversation with David Pagel, Buzz Spector pins down the meaning of nostalgia and the persistence of revolutionary ideas through it.

-Jessica Stockholder and Stephen Westfall engage in a theory-heavy discussion about her work.
+Jessica Stockholder and Stephen Westfall engage in the nature of materials, space, and the body in her work.

 Artist Michael Jenkins discusses with gallerist and BOMB Contributing Editor Bill Arning how early psychological experiences condition our reaction to artistic images.